 The value of the mounted soldier in Australia was first shown in 1804 when redcoats of the New South Wales Corps set out in pursuit of a large force of rebel convicts who had broken out of the Castle Hill Prison Farm.

-Riding with the commanding officer of the Corps was a trooper called Thomas Anelzark, a member of Governor King’s mounted convict bodyguard.
-Anelzark scouted the rebels’ movements, helped capture their leaders and was slightly wounded in the Battle of Vinegar Hill that followed.
+Riding with the commanding officer of the Corps was a trooper called Thomas Ainsworth Anlezark, a member of Governor King’s mounted convict bodyguard.
+Anlezark scouted the rebels’ movements, helped capture their leaders and was slightly wounded in the Battle of Vinegar Hill that followed.
 He won a pardon and a land grant.

 Some of the British infantry regiments stationed in Australia found the need to create special mounted units.
 One of these units took part in the attack on the Eureka Stockade at Ballarat in 1854.